insideout10/wordlift-plugin/src/readme.txt

 WordLift currently supports 32 languages: Chinese, Danish, German, English, French, Italian, Dutch, Russian, Spanish, Portuguese, Swedish, Turkish, Albanian, Belarusian, Bulgarian, Catalan, Croatian, Czech, Estonian, Finnish, Hungarian, Icelandic, Indonesian, Latvian, Lithuanian, Norwegian, Polish, Romanian, Serbian, Slovak, Slovenian, Ukrainian.

+We also experimentally support [hundreds of languages](https://wordlift.io/academy-entries/wordlift-languages/) with many different alphabets.
+You can use WordLift in any language that is being supported natively by WikiData.

 The Plug-in is built on **open source software**.

 == Installation ==